Buyers' Guide Reviewby Martin Izsak |

 but considering what comes later in the episode, who cares?

-After a typical humourous bit of banter between the regulars,
+After a typical humorous bit of banter between the regulars,

 the story enters one of the longest and strongest stretches of